What is a will?

 - You have a change in personal circumstances, for example:

-- someone named in your will dies
+- Someone named in your will dies

 - You have a change in financial circumstances, for example:

-- Your finances increase/decrease
+- Your finances significantly increase or decrease

-- You bought/sold a property
+- You buy or sell a property

 How do I update my will?